CodeWithMilind/PortFolio/ADMIN_PANEL_GUIDE.md

    - **Image**: Click to upload an image file
    - **Link**: Project URL (GitHub/Live demo)
 2. Submit the form
-3. If directory is selected: File is saved automatically to `assets/images/`
+3. The image is automatically saved to `assets/projects/` directory
-4. If not: File downloads - manually save it to `assets/images/` folder
+4. The project data is saved to `assets/data/projects.json`
+5. **All users will immediately see the new project** when they visit your portfolio

 ### Step 3: Adding Certifications
 1. Fill in the certification form: